Shin Splints Specialist

 The common causes of shin splints are overuse from repetitive sports activities or a sudden change in the level of physical activity.
 Flat feet or rigid foot arches, and the use of inappropriate or worn-out footwear while exercising may increase your risk of developing shin splints.
 Runners, military recruits and dancers are at a high risk of developing shin splints.

 When a shin splints is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shin splints specialist who provides detailed examination and care for patients with shin splints in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shin splints specialist who provides detailed examination and care for patients with shin splints in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 What are the Symptoms of Shin Splints?